groupx-fudan/groupx-fudan.github.io/index.md

 * [Alumni](./members/alumni.md)

 We have opennings for Postdocs.
+If interested, please contact us.

 ## Research